Shopify/shopify_app/README.md

 3. Handle special callback logic.
 If your app has overridden the OAuth CallbackController to run special tasks post authorization, you'll need to create and configure a custom PostAuthenticateTasks class to run these tasks after the token exchange.
 The original
 OAuth CallbackController will not be triggered anymore.
 See [Post Authenticate Tasks documentation](/docs/shopify_app/authentication.md#post-authenticate-tasks) for more information.
 4. Make sure your `embedded_app` layout is correct.
-If your app has any Controllers which include `ShopifyApp::EnsureInstalled`, they will now also include `ShopifyApp::EmbeddedApp` concern.
-See [this concern's documentation](/docs/shopify_app/controller-concerns.md#embeddedapp) for more information.
+If your app has any controller which includes `ShopifyApp::EnsureInstalled`, they will now also include the `ShopifyApp::EmbeddedApp` concern, which sets `layout 'embedded_app'` for the current controller by default.
+In cases where the controller originally looked for another layout file, this can cause unexpected behavior.
+See [`EmbeddedApp` concern's documentation](/docs/shopify_app/controller-concerns.md#embeddedapp) for more information on the effects of this concern and how to disable the layout change if needed.
 5. Enjoy a smoother and faster app installation process.

 ### API Versioning